Angharad won’t let redundancy get in the way of her career aspirations.

 “I’m applying for jobs and it’s good to be able to include the new course on my CV and application forms.
 It shows that I’m keen to carry on learning to further my career”.

-If like Angharad, you’ve been affected by redundancy or have a disability and need specialist support please contact us.
+If like Angharad, you’ve been affected by redundancy or are disabled and need specialist support please contact us.

 Find out about the redundancy support available to you in Wales.
 Get help with how to move on from redundancy with confidence.